dustinson/d3cblog.github.io/_posts/Events/2022-09-15-THAT-FightingFailing.md

     title: THAT-Full-Wide.svg
     caption_url: https://that.us/members/dustinson/
 ---
-Presented 'If You're Fighting, You're Failing' at <a href='https://that.us/members/dustinson/' target='new'>THAT Conference</a>.
+Presented <a href="https://that.us/activities/nIO31FvXD0ppdMQkIbny" target='new'>'If You're Fighting, You're Failing'</a> at <a href='https://that.us/members/dustinson/' target='new'>THAT Conference</a>.